-If you love to create, want to design effective solutions, and have a say in the shape of our future, perhaps a move into architecture is the right choice.
-Alternatively, those seeking a more hands-on approach to construction might choose to become a project manager that oversees development from start to finish.
+If you love to create, want to design effective solutions, and have a say in the shape of your future, perhaps a move into architecture is the right choice.
+Alternatively, those seeking a more hands-on approach to construction might choose to become a project manager who oversees development from start to finish.

 2. Get practical experience

 Once you’ve determined the right career path, you must focus on getting practical experience.
 Even if you’ve just started your studies in architecture or urban planning, an internship or volunteer role can teach you the basics while growing your network.